matthew-tfs/mjcb.io/content/blog/00023-certificate-authority-windows-server-2019-part-1.md

 The Server is setup as a standalone Windows Server and is never meant to be a member of an Active Directory Domain or even have any network connections to it.
 This means that it will require some local Security modifications that are normally handled through Group Policy from Active Directory.
 Since there is no connection to Active Directory, these changes will need to be applied locally.

-Since there are no Network Connections to and from this Virtual Machine, create a Virtual Floppy Disk that will be used for transferring files to and from the **TFS-ROOT-CA** Server.
-Name the file **RootCAFiles** (the file extension will vary based on whether you are using Hyper-V, VirtualBox or VMware) and store it in a location that will be available for all Virtual Machines that are being used.
-The first time that it is inserted into one of the Virtual Machines it will need to be formatted with the default settings.
+Since there are no Network Connections to and from this virtual machine, create a virtual floppy disk that will be used for transferring files to and from the **TFS-ROOT-CA** Server.
+Name the file **RootCAFiles** (the file extension will vary based on whether you are using Hyper-V, VirtualBox or VMware) and store it in a location that will be available for all virtual machines that are being used.
+The first time that it is inserted into one of the virtual machines it will need to be formatted with the default settings.

-Provision and configure a new Virtual Machine using the following settings:
+Provision and configure a new virtual machine using the following settings:

-1. Create a new Virtual Machine with the following settings:
+1. Create a new virtual machine with the following settings:
    * Virtual CPU - **1**
    * Virtual Memory - **4096 MB**
    * Virtual Hard Disk - **60 GB**